 Older people are more likely to take drugs that affect sleep.
 Some (such as diuretics for heart failure) increase the need to urinate and thus interrupt sleep.
 Other drugs make people sleepy during the day or stimulate them.
 Either way, sleeping at night may be harder.

 Drugs to aid sleep (hypnotics), whether prescribed by a doctor or available over-the-counter (OTC), even in small doses, can have side effects These side effects are more likely to occur in and cause more problems in older people.
 They can include daytime drowsiness, clumsiness, nervousness, agitation, difficulty urinating, and confusion.
-These drugs also increase the risk of falls.
+These drugs also increase the risk of falls during the night.

 Older people tend to take naps because they do not sleep well during the night.
 Napping during the day may help compensate for not sleeping during the night, but it may also make sleeping at night more difficult.
 Napping may be more likely because the aging body is less able to regulate blood pressure as needed.
 For example, after a big meal, blood pressure decreases, and the body needs to pump relatively more blood to the head.
 The aging body is less able to make this adjustment.
 As a result, older people lie down more, sometimes resulting in a nap.